Jobioluwa/linear_Regression_in_Scikit_learn_demo_exercise/README.md

 # Linear Regression in Scikit-Learn Demo Exercise

-My first demonstration of linear regression using Python's scikit-learn library to predict house prices based on various features.
+My first demonstration of linear regression using Python's scikit-learn library to predict house prices based on a feature.

 ## Overview

-This project uses linear regression to predict house prices from features such as:
+This project uses linear regression to predict house prices from feature such as:
 - House size (square footage)
-- Number of bedrooms
-- Location factors
-- Other relevant housing attributes

 # Requirements
 - Numpy